MicrosoftDocs/OData-docs/Odata-docs/webapi/navigation-property-binding-with-complex-type.md

 ```

 Where, the binding path is straight-forward, just as the navigation property name.
-Before 6.0.0, it doesn't support to:
+Before 6.0.0, it doesn't support:

-1. Add the complex property into binding path
+1. Adding the complex property into binding path
-2. Add the type cast into binding path
+2. Adding the type cast into binding path

 ### Multiple navigation property binding path in model builder

-In [Web API OData V6.0.0 beta](https://www.nuget.org/packages/Microsoft.AspNet.OData/6.0.0-beta2), we add a new generic type class to configure the multiple binding path:
+In [Web API OData V6.0.0 beta](https://www.nuget.org/packages/Microsoft.AspNet.OData/6.0.0-beta2), we added a new generic type class to configure the multiple binding path:

 ```C#